 Smartphones could be the fastest growing technology we’ve ever seen.
-According to research by Strategy Analytics we surpassed the one billion smartphone mark last year and one in seven people worldwide own a smartphone.
+More than one in seven people worldwide currently own a smartphone.
 Some of us have already upgraded our smartphones several times over the years.
 The technology just keeps advancing and the top manufacturers are adept at convincing us to upgrade.
 The question that always crops up is: “What should you do with your old Android phone?”

 You’ve got lots of options, some obvious, some generous, and some imaginative.
 Let’s take a look.

 For a hassle-free time you can try an online service that buys used smartphones.
 In the UK Envirofone is good, stateside you might want to try Gazelle or Swappa, but there are plenty of others out there.
 The basic premise is that you can check on the site what they’ll pay for your phone and send it by freepost.
 They’ll test it and, assuming it is as described, pay you the agreed price.
 You can usually opt to be paid in various ways.

 They are obviously aiming to make a profit out of this arrangement so you won’t get the best price possible and they won’t buy any phone.
 Try a few services to find the best price.

 2. Sell it online yourself

 If you don’t mind a bit more work arranging the sale then you can probably get a better price by selling somewhere like eBay, Craigslist, or Gumtree, but never send the device until you have been paid.
 More tips on how to sell your old device here.

 You’ll find a lot of big online retailers and even manufacturers run buy-back programs where they offer a guaranteed return for specific models of smartphone.
 The catch with these deals is that you have to buy a new phone or something else from them.
 These deals usually pay a bit more than straightforward buy-back programs because you’re buying a new device (but don’t assume this is the case).